 You can also hear from other students about the verification process as well as find copies of the forms you need to complete.

 This requirement is part of the NSW Ministry of Health's duty of care to patients and clients receiving health care in NSW and falls under the NSW Ministry of Health Employment Screening Policy.

-A National Police Certificate (NPC) can be obtained from either the NSW Police or Australian Federal Police.
+A National Police Certificate (NPC) can be obtained from either the NSW Police (NSW Residents) or Australian Federal Police (International Students).
 Both certificates are printed on secure paper (which has a number of security features) used by all Australian Police Services.

 - applications normally take 10-14 working days to complete but can take up to 20 days